-- Theorise the centrality of State in modern historiography.
+- Appreciate the centrality of State in modern historiography.

-- Demonstrate the evolution of theoretical debates on the making of states in India.
+- Understand the evolution of theoretical debates on the making of states in India.

-- Contrast crucial debates on surplus, sovereignty, ideology, lineages, etc. that also have a significant bearing on contemporary debates on state.
+- Comprehend crucial debates on surplus, sovereignty, ideology, lineages, etc. that also have a significant bearing on contemporary debates on state.

-- Analyse the long trajectory of state formation from ancient to modern times.
+- Familiarise and acquaint students with a long trajectory of states formation from ancient to modern.

-- Interpret some recent tools of historical method through the lens of a state formation.
+- Learn some recent tools of historical method through the lens of a state formation.